ptocxv/AXI-Stream-video-filtering-on-FPGA/docs/rtl_datapath.md

 # RTL Datapath
 This document focuses on the video processing core calculations and per-stage responsibilities.
-Detailed information about clock-domain-crossing configuration with video_control_axi peripheral is in [CDC Configuration Document](#docs/cdc_configuration.md).
+Detailed information about clock-domain-crossing configuration with video_control_axi peripheral is in ["cdc_configuration.md"](cdc_configuration.md).

 ## Grayscale conversion